Enter Wyck’s Mead & Honey-Beer Sharing Event

 Have you often wondered how to make mead, but were afraid to try?
-Then, we have an event for you!
-Novice meadmakers are invited to participate in an event designed to encourage you to start, experiment, or hone your skills.
+Then, we have something just for you!

 Categories for entries are: